Last updated on May 21st, 2023

 Turkish breakfast is not just a meal.
 It is a ritual of sharing and communicating.
 If you happen to visit Turkey, one of the first things to do is to have breakfast.
 It is not only a “feast for the belly” and a delight for the eyes but also the first acquaintance with the culture and traditions of the country.

-The main words that can be used to describe a typical Turkish breakfast are abundance and variety.
+The main words to use to describe a typical Turkish breakfast are abundance and variety.
 Yet, it is light to digest.

 What Is Turkish Breakfast Like?

 No matter where exactly in Turkey you go, you’ll see that the main ingredients for breakfast anywhere in the country are pretty much the same.
 Additional dishes vary by region.

 The main elements of Turkish breakfast always are vegetables (such as cucumbers, tomatoes, and green peppers), greens (like garden cress, watercress, arugula, and common purslane), eggs (boiled or fried), a few types of cheeses (like my favorite Turkish style feta or chechil cheese), chicken or beef baloney, Turkish dry beef sausage (called sujuk, although here on sale it is sucuk), honey, sweet tahini paste, kaymak (sour whipped cream spread), jam, butter, white bread, a variety of fruits, and black tea (not the one you are used to, but a special tea grown in Turkey, like this one from the Black Sea region).

 The tea by the way is served in small tulip-shaped cups.
 It comes strong and hot.
 Coffee is also popular but oddly enough locals consume it after breakfast, during the day, or in the evening.